 During the term of this Agreement, Contractor shall meet or exceed the Performance Standards identified in this Attachment.
-For those Performance Standards with Penalties, Contractor shall be responsible for payment of penalties for Contractor's failure to meet the Performance Standards in accordance with the terms set forth at Section 6.1 of the Agreement and in this Attachment 14.
+For those Performance Standards with Penalties, Contractor shall be responsible for payment of penalties that may be assessed by Covered California with respect to for Contractor's failure to meet or exceed the Performance Standards in accordance with the terms set forth at Section 6.1 of the Agreement and in this Attachment 14.
 Contractor shall submit the data required by the Performance Standards by the date specified by Covered California.
 Some of the data required applies to a window of time.
 Some of the data represents a point in time.
 This measurement timing is described in more detail in the sections within this attachment.

-Contractor shall monitor and track its performance each month against the Performance Standards and provide Covered California with a detailed Monthly Performance Report in a mutually-agreeable format.
-Contractor must report on Covered California business only and report Contractor's Enrollees in Covered California for the Individual Exchange separate from Contractor's Enrollees in Covered California for Small Business.
-Except as otherwise specified below in the Performance Standards Table, the reporting period for each Performance Standard shall be one calendar month.
+Contractor shall monitor and track its performance each month against the Performance Standards and provide Covered California with a detailed Monthly

+Performance Report in a mutually-agreeable format.
+Contractor must report on Covered California business only and report Contractor's Enrollees in Covered

+California for the Individual Exchange separate from Contractor's Enrollees in Covered California for Small Business.
+Except as otherwise specified below in the

+Performance Standards Table, the reporting period for each Performance Standard shall be one calendar month.
 All references to days shall be calendar days and references to time of day shall be to Pacific Standard Time.